 As a society we have desensitized ourselves to what meat is and where it came from.
 And since we are a culture that very much identifies with food, and bacon as it’s own food group—I made it my mission to be able to look every “I would be vegan – but bacon” bacon-loving wannabe vegan in the eye with a piece of bacon and say, “Now you too can become vegan…” What is this magical bacon alternative I speak of?
 Making vegan bacon out of rice paper and a bacon marinade.
 Yup, rice paper, that stuff vegan up until now have been using to make salad wraps with.
 Blech.

-This bacon gets it’s favor from a marinade made with Tamari, olive oil, nutritional yeast, garlic powder, liquid smoke, and maple syrup.
-These ingredients together provide you with a smoky, salty and slightly sweet flavor very similar to bacon.
+This bacon gets it’s favor from a marinade made with Tamari, olive oil, nutritional yeast, garlic powder, liquid smoke, MSG or mushrooms seasoning, and maple syrup.
+These ingredients together provide you with umami, smoky, salty and slightly sweet flavor very similar to bacon.
 This recipes does take a round or two of practice as the rice paper can be hard to work with, but trust me when I say; it is the BEST alternative to bacon I have tried yet!
 I didn’t come up with this concept, but here is my version.

 Try it wrapped around king oyster mushrooms, as an alternative to bacon wrapped scallops, or wrap it around a veggie dog and grill it, Bacon wrapped dates as a chic, sweet and salty hor d’oeuvres anyone?
 Anything you could normally wrap bacon around you can definitely wrap this vegan bacon around, you could even have bacon on your veggie burgers, in sandwiches or crumbled on top of your salad.
 Don’t be afraid to get creative.
 While it is impossible to truly duplicate the flavor of actual bacon I think this is as close as you’re gunna get!